 We are in the basement of the mind as it were, where the shape of what can or cannot be considered meaningful for us personally and collectively is molded.
 These major stories are like a tutor talking to us in the language we immediately perceive, the language of dreams.

 Which brings us back to the phenomenon of splitting Jung observed.
 It has become cliché to speak of self-fulfilling prophecies when discussing the Apocalypse.
 I suggest the splitting phenomenon adds weight to this insight by lending it a nuance that makes it a helpful heuristic by which we might comprehend the nature of the changes our societies are going through today.
 It is not just that we are unconsciously seeking out an Armageddon level of confrontation with the infidels – though we are – but also that we are turning our worship to the dark trinity as well.
 It is not just that we are idiots conflating personal death with planetary death and both with ultimate culmination of righteousness (immanentize the eschaton!), though this too is in play.
-What splitting suggests is that we are also struggling to grow into a new awareness.
-I think culturally we are somewhat like the child who wants to leave their parent’s dogmatic religion to experience something more valid and real for themselves.
+What the current cultural splitting suggests is that we are also struggling to grow into a new awareness.
+I think culturally we are somewhat like the child who wants to leave their parent’s fundamentalist religion to experience something more valid and real for themselves.

 Just what this awareness might be only our descendants will be able to identify with certainty but an examination of the symbolism involved can provide us with clues.
 It seems to be related to empires, trade and economics; some lesson about sustainability perhaps.